-At-home teeth aligners present a lot of great advantages: they’re cheaper than braces, they’re less noticeable, and they’re far more convenient.
+At-home teeth aligners present a lot of great advantages: they’re more convenient than braces and have a much lower profile.
 But that’s not where the advantages end.
-For most people, at-home aligner treatment is much faster than traditional treatments too.
+For most people, at-home aligner treatment offers up shorter treatment times than traditional methods.

 For example, Invisalign treatment often lasts 12-18 months, and braces can take 24 or more.
 But the average treatment for at-home aligners is typically just 6 to 8 months.
-With that average in mind, we’ve ranked these four companies as the fastest-working at-home teeth aligners: Candid, SnapCorrect, Smile Direct, and Byte.
+With that average in mind, we’ve ranked these four companies as the fastest-working at-home teeth aligners: Byte, Candid, and Smile Direct.

 Your smile is unique, and your treatment will be, too.
 So there is no one-size-fits-all aligner treatment length.
 Averages are, well, averages.
-If you only need one or two teeth shifted a little bit, your treatment will be shorter.
-People with overcrowded, extensively crooked teeth will take longer.
+If you only need one or two teeth shifted a little bit, your treatment length will be shorter.
+People with overcrowded, extensively crooked teeth will typically have longer treatments.

 Smile Direct has two types of treatments with two different speeds: their daytime treatment and nighttime treatment.
-Normally, nighttime treatment takes much longer than daytime treatment simply because you wear your aligners for less than half the time each day.
+Normally, nighttime treatment takes much longer than daytime treatment simply because you wear your aligners for less time each day.
+To be more specific, you wear nighttime aligners for less than half the time each day.
 So, nighttime treatment from Smile Direct lasts 10 months on average, while their daytime treatment average is 6 months.

 Smile Direct’s aligners are straight-cut across the gum line, so they can leverage a fair amount of force to efficiently move your teeth.

 Once you finish wearing all of your aligners, you’re not quite done.
-You’ll need to wear post-treatment aligners to keep your teeth in their new, million-dollar position.
-Most companies include the first set for free (Smile Direct charges extra), but retainers don’t last forever.
+You’ll need to wear post-treatment retainers to keep your teeth in their new, million-dollar position.
+Most companies include the first set for free, but retainers don’t last forever.
 You’ll need to replace them roughly every six months.

 It’s very important that you wear your retainers on a regular basis to keep your teeth in place; this isn’t the step you want to rush.
 If you skipped this step, you’d potentially need to repeat your treatment.
 That would be a bigger waste of your time than using a “slower” aligner company.

 Byte, no question.
-They’re twice as fast as most of their competitors; all of the other companies we mentioned in this review hover around 6 months.
-But even Byte’s nighttime treatment matches that average.
+Their treatment lengths are considerably shorter than all of the other companies we mentioned in this review, which hover around 6 months (excluding, of course, the nighttime treatments from Smile Direct).
+But even Byte’s nighttime treatment beats that average.

 In fact, Byte is our favorite aligner company across the board.
 They may not have the same brand power as a large company like Smile Direct, but they’ve established themselves as a powerful, effective treatment option.

 However, if you’re drawn to one of the other companies, they’re also good options.
-And they work pretty fast.
-You’ll get far quicker treatment with any of these than you would at the orthodontist’s office.
+And their treatment lengths are nothing to sneeze at.
+You’ll get far shorter treatments with any of these than you would at the orthodontist’s office.